EvolverSwiftUI/IntroductionToFrontEnd/README.md

 # IntroductionToFrontEnd

-Tehere are 4 key araes in programming
+Fundamentals in programming
 1. Syntax
 2. Bug
 3. Debugging
 4. Tweaking the code
+5. Breaking down into small parts

 # Syntax
  The grammar of that language.